ben-tiki/d3-globe/README.md

 # Draggable 3D Globe
-Using d3 library to generate a choropleth map on a rotating draggable globe
+Using d3 library to generate a choropleth map on a rotating draggable globe.

 ![d3_globe](https://user-images.githubusercontent.com/101474762/184650956-5d405a46-2acb-4dae-acce-b794c1488818.gif)